Colored noise driven unitarity violation causing dynamical quantum state reduction: Two-state superposition

-Here, we used that $\tau g^2(\xi)$ is independent of $\tau$ for both the OU and BMS noise processes.
+Here, we used that $\tau g^2(\xi)$ is independent of $\tau$ for both the OU and SBM noise processes.
+Note that while in Eq.~\eqref{Eq:ZPair} the functions $J_z$ and $G_z$ are interpreted as functions of time through their dependence on the stochastic process $z_t$, in Eq.~\eqref{Eq:Op defs BK} they are interpreted directly as functions of $z$ itself (see also Appendix~\ref{app:Noise_Characterization}).
 The differential operator $\Lambda_J$ depends on $z$ alone, while $\Lambda_G$ depends on $z$ and $\xi$, and $\Lambda_\xi$ depends on $\xi$ alone.
 This means the quantum state dynamics depends on the noise, but the noise dynamics is independent of the state, as noted before.
 Notice that the dynamics of the noise can be seen to be faster than the state dynamics in the small-$\tau$ limit, due to the coefficient of $\Lambda_\xi$.
 We do not, however, assume the noise to always be in its steady-state or late-time distribution $\rho^{\infty}(\xi)$, since this would yield a trivial, effectively noiseless situation that does not capture the noise-induced time-dependence of the probability density~\cite{HorsthemkeBook2006,Pavliotis2008}.

 ~\\ \emph{Multi-scale Noise Homogenization} --- The Kolmogorov Backward equations allow a systematic construction of the probability density $\rho(z,\xi,t)$ by expressing it as a power series in the small parameter $\tau^{1/2}$: